w4/rgit/README.md

 ## Features

 - **Efficient Metadata Storage**
-  [Sled][] is used to store all metadata about a repository, including commits, branches, and tags.
+  [RocksDB][] is used to store all metadata about a repository, including commits, branches, and tags.
 Metadata is reindexed, and the reindex interval is configurable (default: every 5 minutes), resulting in up to 97% faster load times for large repositories.

 - **On-Demand Loading**
   Files, trees, and diffs are loaded using [git2][] directly upon request.
 A small in-memory cache is included for rendered READMEs and diffs, enhancing performance.